 “And how do you envision us spending the next years, my lord brother?”
 Galadhmir asked in a dull voice.

-The new white beaches of Lindon stretched away along the shoreline, the glimmering sapphire gulf upon one side and the sharp rise of the mountain foothills on the other.
+The white beaches of Lindon stretched away along the shoreline, the glimmering sapphire gulf upon one side and the sharp rise of the mountain foothills on the other.
 The violence of the world’s breaking could still be seen on the weather-beaten crags standing like dark walls against the open expanse of the sea.

 Thranduil let the great horse surge ahead with swift and powerful strides as though to chase the very wind.
 He could be still no longer, but knew not whether by this vain effort he meant to flee the past or overtake the days to come.
 Whatever the reason, he found the serenity he longed for in these heedless headlong rides, the sea wind breaking against his face and sweeping through his hair.
 Perhaps it was only at speed that life did not seem to pass him by so quickly.
-The rapid thunder of tireless hooves over sand gave evidence that Celebrandir reveled in this abandon as well, the streaming white tail held high in his moment of freedom.
+The rapid thunder of tireless hooves over sand gave evidence that Celebrandir reveled in this abandon as well, his streaming white tail held high in his moment of freedom.

-Alone, Thranduil would have let the horse run as far as his great heart desired, for he had much to think over in the meantime.
-But he was not alone, and apparently Galadhmir had had his fill by now of this reckless plunge, for with an effort he brought the winded mare to run neck-and-neck with her mate, then pulled her reins aside, forcing them both to turn away into the surf.
+Alone, Thranduil would have let the horse run as far as his great heart desired, for he had much to think about in the meantime.
+But he was not alone, and apparently Galadhmir had had his fill of this reckless plunge, for with an effort he brought the winded mare to run neck-and-neck with her mate, then pulled her reins aside, forcing them both to turn away into the surf.